Research

 More information about these topics can be found here:

-The Charme of Melanogenesis
+The Charm of Melanogenesis

 Over the past five years, with the support of the Leo Foundation, our lab has started a new area of research focusing on the intricate cellular processes underlying melanin synthesis.
 Unexpectedly, our team discovered that a mitochondrial fission factor plays a role in melanosome biogenesis.